electronicvisions/brainscales2-demos/fp_synfireChain.rst

 -----------------

 Close the loop from the last to the first population.

-Visualize the resulting membrane potential on the oscilloscope.
+- Visualize the membrane potential on the oscilloscope.
 Do the neurons still fire after the software has completed?
-Note the change over time in the membrane potential trace, and include pictures of these changes.
+- Note the change over time in the membrane potential trace, and include pictures of these changes.

 Make comments in your lab book.

 .. only:: Solution